 When technology is used in early learning settings, it should be integrated into the learning program and used in rotation with other learning tools such as art materials, writing materials, play materials, and books, and should give early learners an opportunity for self-expression without replacing other classroom learning materials.
-There are additional consi derations for educators when technology is used, such as whether a particular device will displace interactions teachers or peers or whether a device has features that would distract from learning.
-Further, educators should early consider the overall use of technology throughout a child's day and week, and adhere to recommended guidelines from the Let's Move initiative, in partnership with families.
-Additionally, if a child has special needs, specific technology may be required to meet that child's educational and care needs.
-And dual language learners can use digital resources in multiple languages or translation to support both their home language and English development.
+There are additional consi derations for educators when technology is used, such as whether a particular device will displace interactions with teachers or peers or whether a device has features that would distract from learning.
+Further, educators should early consider the overall use of technology throughout a child's day and week, and adhere to recommended guidelines from the Let's Move initiative, in

-29. Guernsey, L. (2012) Screen Time: How electronic media-from baby videos to educational software-affects your young child.
-New York, NY: Basic Books. (cited in: https://tech.ed.gov/earlylearning/principles/)
+Guernsey, L. (2012) Screen Time: How electronic media-from baby videos to educational software-affects your young child.
+New York, NY: Basic Books. (cited in: https://tech.ed.gov/earlylearning/ principles/)